Alfresco/docs-alfresco/content-services/latest/using/share/features/data-lists.md

 ## Viewing a list

 The **Lists** section of the explorer panel displays the data lists for the current site.
 Once you select a list to view you can apply filters to display specific list items within that list.

 The **Items** list in the explorer panel provides the following options for filtering the rows displayed in the current list:

-**All**
-:Displays all list items
+* **All**: Displays all list items
-**Recently Added**
-:Displays the list items created in the past seven days **Recently Modified**
+* **Recently Added**: Displays the list items created in the past seven days
-:Displays the list items modified in the past seven days **Created by Me**
+* **Recently Modified**: Displays the list items modified in the past seven days
-:Displays the list items created by the current user
+* **Created by Me**: Displays the list items created by the current user

 1. In the Data lists explorer panel click the list you want to view.